-3 units, 2 hours lecture, 3 hours laboratory (GR) Prerequisite(s): BUS 1A or 20 Acceptable for credit: CSU
+Prerequisite: BUS 1A or BUS 20 Acceptable for credit: CSU

 Intensive practical application of theory and procedures of accounting: Utilization of computerized accounting systems in single proprietorship, partnership, and corporate forms of business.
-0502.00
+0502.00 AA/AS area 4c

-Introduction to Microcomputers and Business Software
+Introduction to Microcomputers and Business Software 4 units, 3 hours lecture, 3 hours laboratory (GR or P/NP) Acceptable for credit: CSU

+Introduction to business software on microcomputers: Basic machine operations of the PC or compatible computer; introduction to the operating system, the internet, and various Business software, such as word processing, spreadsheet, database, presentation and integrating applications.
+0514.00 AA/AS area 4c

+BUS 43B

-4 units, 3 hours lecture, 3 hours laboratory (GR or P/NP) Formerly offered as BUS 227.
+Introduction to Microsoft Excel for Business Applications 4 units, 3 hours lecture, 3 hours laboratory (GR or P/NP) Recommended preparation: Working knowledge of computer and internet and knowledge of basic mathematical skills.
 Acceptable for credit: CSU

-Introduction to Business software on microcomputers: Basic machine operations of the PC or compatible computer; introduction to the operating system, the internet, and various Business software, such as word processing, spreadsheet, database, presentation and integrating applications.
+Introduction to spreadsheets using Microsoft Excel Windows version on the PC with emphasis on business applications: Calculations using functions and formulas; modifying, changing, and formatting cell entries; saving, retrieving, and printing worksheets; linking and consolidating spreadsheets; creating charts; working with database features; and using macros.
 0514.00 AA/AS area 4c

-BUS 43B Introduction to Microsoft Excel for Business Applications

-4 units, 3 hours lecture, 3 hours laboratory (GR or P/NP) BUS 43BA plus BUS 43BB are equivalent to BUS 43B.
-Not open for credit to students who have completed or are currently enrolled in BUS 43BA or 43BB.

-Recommended preparation: Knowledge of basic mathematics skills and working knowledge of PC-compatible computer Acceptable for credit: CSU

-Introduction to spreadsheets using Microsoft Excel Windows version on the PC with emphasis on business applications: Calculations using functions and formulas; modifying, changing, and formatting cell entries; saving, retrieving, and printing worksheets; linking and consolidating spreadsheets; creating charts; working with database features; and using macros.
-0514.00